Lanjelin/hue-batch/README.md

 The process to obtain your secret key is explained at <a href="http://developers.meethue.com/gettingstarted.html">developers.meethue.com</a>.

-A sample.bat is included as a demonstration on how to build .bat files, just edit line 2 with you own secret key, and you're good to go.
+A demo.bat is included as a demonstration on how to build .bat files, just edit line 2 with you own secret key, and you're good to go.
 The script looks up https://www.meethue.com/api/nupnp to get your bridge ip.